subaquatic-pierre/divesandybeach-flask/README.md

 # Intro

 Welcome to flask-scubadivedubai.
 This app is developed using python and flask framework.
 It is created for scubadivedivedubai.com.
-The bsics of the app it that it is an infomrative website site for Sandy Beach Dive Centre.
+The basics of the app it that it is an informative website site for Sandy Beach Dive Centre.
 This is a dive centre based in the UAE.
 It offers daily diving trips and PADI scuba diving courses.

 This app offers a platform fro users to log in and to post blog posts to the site.
-The current ittereation will only have one user.
+The current iteration will only have one user.
 This user will be the admin of the site who will update all posts and load new pages into the site.

 The site has a few static pages such as the landing page, about us page and contact page.
 All other pages are dynamic pages which are rendered through the flask framework.
 The database is based on SQLLite and will be moved over to Prostgress SQL when needed.

-Each compenent part is broken down into a Blueprint to alow for more modular and extensibility
+Each component part is broken down into a Blueprint to alow for more modular and extensibility

-### Current functionaility includes:
+### Current functionality includes:
 - User Register
 - Log in / out
 - Create PADI courses pages, update and delete
-- Create Diive Sites, update and delete
+- Create Dive Sites, update and delete
 - Upload Blog post, update and delete
-- Contact form susbmission
+- Contact form submission
-- Dive Course request form susbmission
+- Dive Course request form submission
-- Fun diving request susbmission
+- Fun diving request submission

 ### Components
 The component are made into Blueprints to improve molar design and help scaling when needed.
-- Main : main functionality including serving statis pages
+- Main : main functionality including serving static pages
-- Posts : All functionily regarding posts
+- Posts : All functionality regarding posts
 - Users : all user functionality
 - Errors : All error handling